Find exciting updates on initiatives we are working on below:

 Support PCR plastics product research, design, and testing, including trials that have the potential to increase the use of PCR plastic

 This fund is administered by Alacrity Canada.
-The Alacrity Cleantech team will assess applications for eligibility together with Synergy Foundation, a circular economy subject matter expert.
+The Alacrity Cleantech team assessed applications for eligibility together with Synergy Foundation, a circular economy subject matter expert.

 This project is funded by the Government of British Columbia's CleanBC Program.